 2. 401(k) Fee Litigation

-What are the most recent cases, how can large employer plan sponsors avoid the suits, and how legislative relief can be crafted and advanced
+An exploration of the most recent cases, how large employer plan sponsors can avoid the suits, and how legislative relief can be crafted and advanced.

 If you are an ERIC member company and are interested in being a sponsor of this meeting, please contact Deborah Chin at firstname.lastname@example.org.